paulo-fernando-silva/vscOctaveDebugger/readme.md

     printf('PATH: "%s"\n', getenv('PATH'));
 ```

-* `"octaveEnvironment"` will be added to the environment when the octave process is created.
-The same can be achieved using:
+* The same can be achieved using:

 ```json
     "type": "OctaveDebugger",